jaysnel/Calculating-With-Functions/README.md

 # Calculating-With-Functions

 This is a JS challenge which needs to calculate the answer with functions.
-This challenge is from Codewars and I found it very challenging and fun as this gave me a new view of higher order functions.
+This challenge is from Codewars and I found it very challenging and fun as this gave me a new way to think about higher order functions.

 Rules: